Buuchia/CCS_blog/posts/AT1-Journey.md

  iframe.height = iframe.parentNode.scrollWidth + 42
 </script>

-Note: Since the flowers are generated randomly, sometimes the flowers' upper layers look more pale than the lower ones, this is a flaw that I will address in more detail in the **Problem** section.
+Note: Since the flowers are generated randomly, sometimes the flowers' upper layers look more pale than the lower ones, this is a flaw that I will address in more detail in the **Problems** section.
 I am sorry, but please refresh the page until you find a flower you may want to explore.

 ## AT1 Journey
 I chose to respond to Rafael Rozendaal's [*return reverse*](https://www.returnreverse.com/) website.